Available 24/7 | 0800 088 4170

 • Identified high moisture levels trapped within the floor layers, confirming the need for advanced drying techniques.

-Step 2: Preparing for Drying
+Step 2: Preparing for drying

 • Basement Clearance: Removed all stored materials and debris to ensure an unobstructed drying process.